LoopKit/loopdocs/docs/loop-3/omnipod.md

     The manual temp basal command from Loop tells the pod to initiate a temp basal for the designated rate and duration.

     * The pod itself takes care of the temp basal with no further interaction with Loop
-    * Loop will no longer issue commands to the pod without manual intervention from the user until the expected duration ends
+    * Loop will no longer issue commands to the pod without manual intervention from the user until the expected duration ends or user selects `Cancel Manual Basal`
     * Loop continues to request and receive status reports from the pod while the pod is within communication range

     **Deactivating this pod and pairing a new one interrupts the temp basal.**